×

 How to Use Weekly-Biweekly Contact Lenses

 At the end of the week or two weeks, throw away the lenses and start fresh with a new pair.
-These weekly-biweekly contacts are not meant to be reused, so don't try to clean them and use them again.

 Frequently Asked Questions About Weekly-Biweekly Contact Lenses